anamonteiro430/node-api2-project/README.md

 The `data` folder contains a database populated with test `posts`.

-Database access will be done using the `db.js` file included inside the `data` folder.
+Database access will be done using the `db.js` file include d inside the `data` folder.

 The `db.js` publishes the following methods: